nand-nor/dedelf/README.md

 Size restrictions: In this case, the bytes to inject must be less than or equal to the number of bytes to overwrite.
 In the less-than case, the remaining portion will be overwritten with 0s.
 In both the overwrite and append-to-end-of-section byte injection cases, the total size of the file containing injection bytes must not be larger than 0x1000 bytes.
-Use the `-s` option to specify a total byte size, bearing in mind that this value must be page aligned, otherwise it will be rounded to the next highest page size.
+Use the `-s` option to specify a total byte size, bearing in mind that this value must be page aligned.

 ### Modification Mode ###